percona/percona-xtradb-cluster/doc/source/howtos/proxysql-v2.rst

 - The commands ``--syncusers``, ``--sync-multi-cluster-users``, ``--adduser``, and ``--disable`` can use the ``--writer-hg`` option.
-- The command ``--disable`` removes all users associated with the galera cluster hostgroups.
+- The command ``--disable`` removes all users associated with the Galera cluster hostgroups.
 Previously, this command only removed the users with the **CLUSTER_APP_USERNAME**.
 - The command ``--disable`` accepts the ``--writer-hg`` option to disable the